Progne subis

 the appropriate single-unit housing for them should be erected 50 to 100 feet or

-so away.
+so away from the martin house.
 Then, close all the holes in the martin house until the suspect bird finds

 the new housing and sets up housekeeping.
 After this is accomplished, the martin